Why Salisbury has the perfect combination of grit and medieval charm #hometowns

 Time for the pub

 There’s no shortage of great options when it comes to pubs in Salisbury.
 The Haunch of Venison is one of the region’s oldest, having been established circa 1320.
-It serves a great range of ales in its warren-like downstairs bar, and excellent food, including plenty of venison dishes, upstairs.
+It serves a great range of ales in its warren-like downstairs bar, and excellent food – including plenty of venison dishes – upstairs.
 Don’t miss the mummified hand on display, left behind by a card cheat some 300 years ago.

 The Old Mill sits a little way from the centre in a converted paper mill.
 It’s a pleasant 10-minute walk through Harnham Water Meadows and their riverside garden is the perfect place to take a break if exploring this side of the city.